modelscope/FunASR/docs/use_case_showcase.md

 - Run the [OpenAI-compatible API smoke test](../examples/openai_api/smoke_test.sh) or the cross-platform [Python smoke test](../examples/openai_api/smoke_test.py).
 - For Node.js or Next.js services, start from the [JavaScript/TypeScript recipes](../examples/openai_api/JAVASCRIPT.md).
+- For cluster services, start from the [Kubernetes deployment template](../examples/openai_api/kubernetes/).
 - Add authentication and network controls at your service boundary.
 - Record model name, device, driver, and audio duration in bug reports and benchmarks.